Scanxiety

 We’ve put together some techniques that other people affected by brain tumours have found helpful when waiting for scan results:

-It seems simple, but keeping busy in the lead up to scan results can be a good way to keep your mind off them.
-Other people have found that starting a new hobby, taking a trip or having a day out are great distractions from scanxiety.
+Although it seems simple, keeping busy in the lead up to scan results can be a good way to keep your mind off them.
+Other people have found that starting a new hobby, such as taking a trip or having a day out are great distractions from scanxiety.
 Or something as simple as reading a book, watching a film or spending time with loved ones can be a positive way to keep scanxiety at bay.

 Talking to others in a similar situation can be a powerful tool to help reduce your anxieties and gain peer support.
 Our closed Facebook support groups may be a great place for you to start.